 Architectural historian and Smith College professor; coined the term "International School" of modern architecture.
 Hitchcock attended the Middlesex School and Harvard University.
 At Harvard he wrote for the avant garde newspaper Hound & Horn which Lincoln Kirstein (1907-1996) had founded.
 There he also met the group of young intellectuals who would launch modernism in the United States.
-Among them were A. Everett "Chick" Austin, Philip Johnson, the musicologist Virgil Thomson (1896-1989), and Edward Warburg.
+Among them were A. Everett Austin, Jr., Philip Johnson, the musicologist Virgil Thomson (1896-1989), and Eddie Warburg.
 Hitchcock received his A. B. in 1924 and M.A. in 1927.
-Alfred H. Barr, Jr. asked Hitchcock to mount a show on modern architecture at the Museum of Modern Art, together with Johnson.
+Alfred H. Barr, Jr., asked Hitchcock to mount a show on modern architecture at the Museum of Modern Art, together with Johnson.
 Johnson and Hitchcock traveled to Germany in 1930 to study modern architecture for the Museum of Modern art.
 The show, called "The International Style," launched the term applied to Bauhaus-style architecture.
 The exhibition and book were revolutionary because it drew from social thinkers, such as Lewis Mumford as much as art and architectural (stylistic) theory.
 Hitchcock was director of the Smith College Museum of Art from 1949 to 1955.
-He was asked by Nikolaus Pevsner to write the volumen on modern architecture for the Pelican History of Art series, which appeared as Architecture: Nineteenth and Twentieth Centuries in 1958.
+He was asked by Nikolaus Pevsner to write the volume on modern architecture for the Pelican History of Art series, which appeared as Architecture: Nineteenth and Twentieth Centuries in 1958.
 In 1968, he moved to a town house on the Upper East Side of New York City, teaching at the New York University Institute of Fine Arts.
-His 1976 book, Temples of Democracy, written with William Seale, was a critical/historical view of American state capitols.
-In 1984, he publicly and strongly criticized Peter Palumbo's plan to build a Mies van der Rohe skyscraper in London.
+His 1976 book, Temples of Democracy, written with the historian William Seale (1939-2019), was a critical/historical view of American state capitols.
+In 1984, he publicly and strongly criticized Peter Palumbo (b.1935) and his plan to build a Mies van der Rohe skyscraper in London.
 He died of cancer at age 83.
-His students included Vincent Scully [at Yale, though he did not have a permanent appointment there].
+His students included Vincent Scully, Jr., [the latter at Yale, though he did not have a permanent appointment there].